Noahdp/record-record/README.md

 # Record Record

 A modern web application for managing your vinyl record collection, built with Next.js and integrated with the Discogs API.
+Mainly built as a learning excercise both to get more React experience and see what its like working with an AI agent for boilerplate code and config.

 ## Features